gwongwen/stm32wle5_rtos_rtc/README.md

 # Code for 6sens Omnitilt Project : test of STM32 RTC

 ## Overview
 This code allows us to use internal RTC of the STM32WLExx as system/sample clock.
 The driver uses the LSI as clock source, an internal low power RC oscillator with typical frequency of 32768Hz.
-The miliseconds are calculated according to the datasheet.
+The milliseconds are calculated according to the datasheet.

 ## Building and Running
 The following commands clean build folder, build and flash the sample:

 **Command to use**